-There are frequent flights between Barcelona and Malaga and they are likely to be your cheapest and quickest option, especially if booked well in advance.
+There are frequent flights between Barcelona (BCN) and Malaga (AGB) and they are likely to be your cheapest and quickest option, especially if booked well in advance.
 The flight takes under two hours.

 Barcelona to Malaga by Train

 The fastest train from Malaga to Barcelona takes under six hours.
 When you factor in all the additional time needed at airports, the train often ends up being a quicker door-to-door trip than flying (not to mention less stressful).
-Book Train Tickets in Spain with Rail Europe
+You can get train tickets online via sites such as Rail Europe.

 Barcelona to Malaga by Bus